CS171/Homework_instructions/week-00/week_00_hw.md

 If you have any questions (administrative or visualization-related), there are several ways to reach out.
 Please follow the order below:

 1. Use our online message board Ed, which is linked in Canvas.
-Your message can be published either just to the teaching fellows, or the entire course.
+Your message can be published either just to the teaching fellows or the entire course.
 2. If you can wait until the next class meeting, ask course staff at the end of class.
 3. Attend office hours.
 Office hours will be posted on [Canvas](https://canvas.harvard.edu/courses/92515/pages/schedule).
-4. Email course staff, either the TF that is mentoring your project team, or staff@cs171.org.
+4. Email course staff, either the TF that is mentoring your project team or staff@cs171.org.

 **Where to find help**
 * If you’re looking for general information about the class, its syllabus, a listing of the assignments, how we will grade you, or other course policies, you should visit our **Canvas** class site.
-* To submit your individual papers, problem sets, and final project pieces, you will use **Canvas**.
-More details when we start assigning these things.
+* To submit your labs, homework, and final project pieces, you will use **Canvas**.
 * If you want to ask a question about the course, the class schedule, or specific assignments, you should post your questions on our **Ed class site**.
-The teaching staff will also post class-wide announcements on our Ed class site.
+The teaching staff will also post class-wide announcements on our Ed class site (linked on Canvas).
 * If you want to talk to your design sprint team or lab group, please use **Slack** for messaging (linked on Canvas).

 ## 2. Programming Quiz